renatapirani/Pool-seq-analyses-Anolis-apletophallus/README.md

 # Poolseq-Anolis
-Poolseq data from _Anolis apletophallus_
+Poolseq data of _Anolis apletophallus_ from 2 different populations (bicolor and solid dewlap)